CrazyForks/firefox-translator/README.md

 <h1><center>Translator</center></h1>

-An Android translator app that performs text and image translation completely offline using on-device models.
+An Android translator app that performs text, document and image translation completely offline using on-device models.

 Supports automatic language detection and transliteration for non-latin scripts.
 There's also a built-in word dictionary.